arshkaurr/portfolio/README.md

   # My portfolio website

   This is a code bundle for my portfolio website.
-  Designed + (vibe) coded with with figma and AI codex.
+  Designed + (vibe) coded with with figma and OpenAI codex.
   Deployed using vercel.

   ## Running the code